Rathna Shekar Reddy

 Rathna Shekar Reddy is an Indian actor.
 He is the co-founder of the prominent Hyderabad-based theatre group Samahaara, along with writer-director Anjali Parvati Koda.
-He starred in Telugu films such as Mirai, The Great Indian Suicide, Ishq, Virodhi etc & the National Award-winning Telugu film, Na Bangaaru Talli.
+He starred in Telugu films such as the National Award-winning Telugu film, Naa Bangaaru Talli (Ente in Malayalam).

 Career

 Reddy is a Hyderabadi theatre and Telugu film actor and an alumnus of the Lee Strasberg Theatre and Film Institute.
 He is best known for his critically acclaimed theatre productions like Purushotham, Dominic Wesley, Last Wish Baby, Gregor Samsa and others, and his work in movies like Ishq (Telugu) and Ente (Malayalam).
 His body of work includes The Imaginary Invalid, Fiddler on the Roof, Purushotham, Wait Until Dark, and The Last Wish Baby.

-Reddy conducts theatre workshops which run full, produces and directs plays for both Samahaara and outside institutions like schools, colleges, corporations and others.
+Reddy conducts theatre workshops, produces and directs plays for both Samahaara and outside institutions like schools, colleges, corporations and others.
 His movies include Mana Kuralle, in which he plays a negative lead, Antha Scene Ledu, lead in the award-winning Naa Bangaaru Thalli, Yuddham Sharanam and others.
-His TV show Wow Emi Ruchi, for which he was the host for more than a 100 episodes gained him tremendous popularity on the small screen.
+His TV show Wow Emi Ruchi, for which he was the host for more than a 100 episodes, gained him tremendous popularity on the small screen.

-Movies

-His movies include National Award winner for Best Feature Film - Telugu Na Bangaaru Talli (Ente in Malayalam), the award-winning Gutthi-the Riddle, Virodhi, Ishq, Yamudiki Mogudu, Mana Kurralle, Yuddham Sharanam, ‘’The Great Indian Suicide’’, ‘’Mirai (2025 film)’’ and others.
-He won the best actor award at the Abhinandana Akkineni Film Awards 2015 for his role of Vijay in the film Naa Bangaaru Thalli, which was presented to him on 21 September 2015 at Ravindra Bharathi auditorium, Hyderabad.